PHOENIXCONTACT/MORYX-MaintenanceWeb/docs/articles/architecture/ContainerAndComponents.md

 ---
 # Container &amp; Components

-`Marvin.Runtime.Maintenance.Web.UI` follows the same approach as intended by React.
+`Moryx.Runtime.Maintenance.Web.UI` follows the same approach as intended by React.
 Typical React applications are divided in containers and components.

 ## Container